HewlettPackard/Docker-SimpliVity/ops/README.md

 node_policy='bronze'
 ```

-In  the example above, the `worker03` node would have 4 times more CPU and double the RAM compared to the rest of worker nodes.
+In  the example above, the `worker03` node would have 4 times more CPU and double the RAM compared to the rest of the worker nodes.

 The different variables you can use are as described in Table 4 below.
 They are all mandatory unless if specified otherwise.